severinEvo/gene_expression/README.md

 A function for normalising gene expression datasets in a comparative manner over different sequencing libraries and experiments.
 It builds on FPKM normalisation and needs FPKM normalised expression values as input. zFPKM has been developed by Hart and colleagues¹.
 I here implemented this function for R.

 Usage: Input values must have NA's in stead of 0 (or log2(0) = -Inf) and be log2 transformed.
-On a gene (rows) by library (columns) matrix, use than as in
+On a gene (rows) by library (columns) matrix, use then as in

 >\> zFPKM_data <- apply(FPKM_data, 2, z_fpkm)